medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 Physic model
 ============
 DXMClib is a naïve Monte Carlo implementation of photon transport.
 Using this library comes down to creating a world and beam sources.
-Beam sources can be anything from a monochromatic pencil beam to a collimated beam rotating in a spiral (CT scan).
-The world consist of a 3D voxelized box model, where each voxel have properties such as density and type of material.
+Beam sources can be anything from a monochromatic pencil beam to a collimated x-ray tube beam rotating in a spiral (CT scan).

 This section intends to give an overview of methods and techniques used in the software and a description of the physics model.